-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide students with disabilities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Teachers and parents provided feedback indicating that they support the value of supporting student retention.
+These actions occur throughout the school year.
+We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
+We will also consider input from the parents, students, and teachers.
+Scope: Schoolwide An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
 3.2 Action: Social and Emotional Supports Need: We serve English Learners, LTELs, low- income, and foster youth students, many of whom have sustained social and emotional trauma.
 How we address this impacts our Success Rate, which measures graduation, retention and rematriculation.
-The Success Rate is currently 92.82%.
+The Success Rate is currently 99.84%.
 Teachers and parents provided feedback indicating that they support the value of student success.
 We know that the success of our program is connected to student social-emotional health.
 To address this issue, we have trauma-informed practices that have helped address many of the social-emotional needs of our English learners, LTELs, low-income, and foster youth students.
-Programs such as our Hatching Results, which implement tiered-level support, along with Imago lessons, counseling, support personnel, professional development, and special programs such as yoga, all of which have a positive impact on our students.
-This action is provided on an ongoing basis, throughout the school year.
+Programs such as our Hatching Results, which implement tiered-level support, along with Imago lessons, counseling, support personnel, professional development, and special programs such as yoga, all of which have a positive impact on our students This action is provided on an ongoing basis, throughout the school year.
 Staff and teachers are all diligent in watching for signs of trauma and are quick to provide support.
-We will continue to provide and improve on these actions and services because we have witnessed success in our English Learners, low-income and We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 85% each year for all of our English Learners, LTELs, low-income, and foster youths.
-We will also consider input from the parents, students, and teachers. foster youth students when their social-emotional needs are carefully considered.
-However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-3.3 Action: Access to Transportation Need: To address this issue, we provide a variety of transportation options from metro passes, bus services, and such.
-We will continue to provide this additional service for students because we We expect that these actions will have a positive impact on the average attendance rate and we
+We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 85% each year for all of our English Learners, LTELs, low-income, and foster youths.
+We will also consider input from the parents, students, and teachers.
+Scope: Schoolwide We will continue to provide and improve on these actions and services because we have witnessed success in our English Learners, low-income and foster youth students when their social-emotional needs are carefully considered.
+However, because